A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 💡 Teacher Tip: Use scavenger hunts at the end of the school year!

-As the academic year draws to a close, many students may be feeling restless and eager for a break from the routine of schoolwork.
+As the academic year ends, many students may feel restless and eager for a break from the school routine.
+Scavenger hunts allow students to unwind and have fun, while still participating in a meaningful, educational activity

-13. National Scavenger Hunt Day offer kids fun!
+13. National Scavenger Hunt Day offer kids lots of fun!

-A digital image of 5 children jumping for joy because they are about the celebrate National Scavenger Hunt Day!
+A digital image of 5 children jumping for joy because they are about to do a Scavenger Hunt!

-This sense of freedom and spontaneity encourages children to express themselves and embrace their individuality, promoting a sense of confidence and self-esteem.
+This freedom encourages children to express themselves, embrace their individuality, and build confidence and self-esteem.

 All You Need to Know About Scavenger Hunts